emanchado/Wiki-toki/README.markdown

 Wiki-toki
 =========

-This is a _very_ simple wiki system written in Javascript (with [express](http://expressjs.com/) / [Node.js](http://nodejs.org/)).
+This is a wiki system written in Javascript (with [express](http://expressjs.com/) / [Node.js](http://nodejs.org/)).
 It's designed to be used as a [personal wiki](http://en.wikipedia.org/wiki/Personal_wiki).